naman-26/Complete_CI-CD_pipeline/README.md

 # Complete_CI-CD_pipeline

-In this project I have used a simple java-maven-app to bulid a CI/CD pipeline on Jenkins.
+In this project, I have used a simple java-maven-app to bulid a CI/CD pipeline on Jenkins.

 Stage 1 :-
   Building the jar file of the java-maven-app